The American Rescue Plan Act provides more options to help you pay for your coverage. Learn more

 You have plenty of options to stay covered, including:

-An individual plan through Kaiser Permanente for Individuals and Families — which you can buy directly through Kaiser Permanente or your state’s Health Benefit Exchange
+A Kaiser Permanente individual or family plan — which you can buy directly through Kaiser Permanente or your state’s health benefit exchange

 Medicaid (Kaiser Permanente may not offer a Medicaid plan in all Kaiser Permanente regions)* and other federal and state health programs

 COBRA (continuation of coverage under your parent’s employer-sponsored plan

 Coverage through another employer-sponsored plan (such as through your own job)

 *If you qualify for Medicaid in your state, you may be eligible to receive your Medicaid health care with Kaiser Permanente.